 - Dangerous or messy building and construction development sites

 If you have sustained personal injury as a result of a fall, then you should seek urgent advice in regards to your compensation entitlements.
-By visiting our Free Case Review page, GC Law can help you pursue a claim for personal injuries and ensure that you receive the proper compensation you may be entitled to for pain and suffering and any financial losses you may have had, including any loss of earnings.
+By visiting our Free Case Review page, GC Law can help you pursue slip and fall claims in Queensland for personal injuries and ensure that you receive the proper compensation you may be entitled to for pain and suffering and any financial losses you may have had (including any loss of earnings).

 What to do After a Fall in Public